A Deep State-Space Model Compression Method using Upper Bound on Output Error: Problem setting

 Note that $\gamma_1^{(i)}$ and $\gamma_2^{(i)}$ are the learnable affine parameters of LN at layer $i$, representing the per-feature scale and bias, respectively.
 The sequence $(s_{\mathrm{out}, k})_{k=0}^{L-1}:=(u_k^{(\xi+1)})_{k=0}^{L-1}$ obtained in this manner is the final output of the intermediate layers of the Deep SSM.
 The sequence $(s_{\mathrm{out}, k})_{k=0}^{L-1}$ is then mapped by an output layer to an output of the desired shape.

-\begin{remark} The Deep SSM used in this study can be interpreted as a generalization of S5~\cite{smith2023simplified} when the activation immediately after each linear state-space block is the quadratic function $\sigma(x)=(|x_1|^2,\dots,|x_m|^2)\in\mathbb{R}^{m}$.
+\begin{remark} The Deep SSM used in this study can be interpreted as an LQO-type extension of S5~\cite{smith2023simplified} when the activation immediately after each linear state-space block is the quadratic function $\sigma(x)=(|x_1|^2,\dots,|x_m|^2)\in\mathbb{R}^{m}$.
 In S5, the input-output relation from $u_k$ to $y_k$ is expressed as \begin{empheq}[left=\empheqlbrace]{equation}